VA3HDL/hamdashboard/README.md

 - Ability to add multiple images per position.
 Images are rotated automatically every 30 seconds.
 - Autorefresh is now paused automatically when switching to a website (from menu) or when an image is zoomed-in to full screen
 - Moved configuration variables to the top of the script and added extra commentary to ease the initial setup
+- Added menu to the right of the page.
+Now the left menu has ham radio links and right menu has weather links

 ## Samples